busunkim96/artman/README.rst

   * An artman configuration.
 This is the file artman uses as the entry point, and it points to the previous items in this list.

-The artman tool is a wrapper around `toolkit`_; it takes the configuration enumerated above, normalizes it, and sends it to toolkit, which generates a client library on disk, and then artman performs some concluding cleanup.
+The artman tool is a wrapper around `GAPIC Generator`_; it takes the configuration enumerated above, normalizes it, and sends it to toolkit, which generates a client library on disk, and then artman performs some concluding cleanup.